DamjanXO/WebCalculator/README.md

-This repository contains end-to-end tests for the 3Shape project using Cypress.
+This repository contains end-to-end tests for the WebCalculator project using Cypress.

 ## Getting Started